MicrosoftDocs/winrt-api/windows.ui.viewmanagement.core/coreinputviewhidingeventargs_trycancel_50138317.md

 ## -description

-Attempts to cancel the [PrimaryViewHiding](coreinputview_primaryviewhiding.md) event of the input pane associated with the [CoreInputView](coreinputview.md) pane (if input pane is visible).
+Attempts to cancel the [PrimaryViewHiding](coreinputview_primaryviewhiding.md) event of the input pane associated with the [CoreInputView](coreinputview.md) (if input pane is visible).

 ## -returns

+True, if operation was successful.
+Otherwise, false.

 ## -remarks